cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 - **Upsert** - Redshift **doesn't** support a single merge statement to insert and update data from a single data source.

 - **Utilize staging table first** - Efficiently update and insert new data by loading your data into a stagign table first.

+### External Schemas

+Redshift external schema references _external databases_ in an _external data catalog_.

+You can create the external database in Amazon Redshift, Amazon Athena, or in an Apache Hive metastore such as Amazon EMR.

+For external schemas, Redshift needs auth to access the data catalog in Athena and the files in S3 using IAM Roles and policies.